pfheatwole/thesis/source/foil_geometry.rst

    \vec{r}_{P/LE}^f = \mat{C}_{f/s} \vec{r}_{P/LE}^s

-Because airfoil curves are defined in the 2D airfoil-local coordinate system, another transformation is required to convert them into 3D section-local coordinates.
+Because airfoil curves are defined in the 2D airfoil-local coordinate system :math:`a`, another transformation is required to convert them into the 3D section-local coordinate system :math:`s`.
 The convention for airfoil coordinates places the origin at the leading edge, with the :math:`x`-axis pointing from the leading edge towards the trailing edge, and the :math:`y`-axis oriented towards the upper surface.
-This paper uses a front-right-down convention for all 3D coordinate systems, so the conversion can be written with a matrix transformation:
+This paper uses a front-right-down convention for all 3D coordinate systems, so the conversion from 2D airfoil coordinates :math:`a` to 3D section coordinates :math:`s` can be written as a matrix transformation:

 .. math::
    :label: T_s2a